Elevated escapes

 Also, add ice to cosmo.

 This is one of those use your own judgement/add according to taste recipes.
-I used the whole jar because I’ve never been a less is more kinda girl.
+I used the whole jar because I’ve never been a less is more kinda girl, but you do you. (and again, the “more is more” approach isn’t a good idea if you’re fixing little chick eggs)

 STEP NINE . . .
 Blend away.